onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 You, the wallet, having a visual distinction from the application, but still a seemless and connected experience is our goal here.

 As always, you must never trust anything you recieve from an application.
-Always do your due-dilligence and be onguard as you, the wallet, are the users first line of defense against potentially malicious applications.
+Always do your due-dilligence and be alert as you, the wallet, are the users first line of defense against potentially malicious applications.

 ### Authenticate your User